MADLUKA09/Breakout/READMEeng.txt

 There is a bug which allows the ball to sometimes clip through a wall.
 The physics is severely unoptimized, but it mostly does the job.

-The batch file generates the solution and the project, copies necessary libraries and assets to the build folder.
+GenerateProject.bat generates the solution and project files for visual studio RunBreakout.bat runs the build of the game.
+Might need permission from antivirus due to unrecognized publisher.

 Thank you for viewing my project.